Co-dfns/mystika/README.md

 ### Application Utilities

+    H←{B} hex S

+Converts an integer array S into a hexadecimal string representing the data in row major order.
+Each element is assumed to represent B bits of data.
+If B is not provided, then the largest value in the array is used to calculate the number of bits to use per element.

 ## Developer's Guide

 Working with the Mystika code base involves writing tests in the `tests/` directory and writing code in the `[a-z].cd` files in the root directory.
 Code is loaded into the `mystika` workspace using the `LOAD` function.
 The `UT` and `util` namespaces provide testing harness and utility function support for developers.